 PAUL da SERRA – a Windswept Plateau

-After leaving Funchal we spent three nights in a hotel on the Paul da Serra plateau.
+After our week in Funchal we hired a car (see Holiday Autos for great deals), and spent three nights in a hotel on the Paul da Serra plateau.
 This large area is situated at an altitude of approximately 1500m, and is frequently misty and prone to strong winds.
 Hence there are numerous wind turbines which supply a lot of the island’s power.

 The area is practically uninhabited, and in parts has a desert-like appearance.
 It has a desolate beauty, which I really liked.
 Unfortunately the hotel we stayed in is presently closed, apparently for restoration, though the rather unusual themed Jungle Rain café on the same site is still open.
 Hopefully the hotel will reopen soon.
 Its situation on the main road through the plateau is convenient for walks and at a wonderful view point.
 The night sky here was particularly special.